return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfp_net_ctrl_h.rst

 .. c:function::  NFP_NET_CFG_ICR_BASE()

-    0x0d00) These registers are only used when MSI-X auto-masking is not enabled (\ ``NFP_NET_CFG_CTRL_MSIXAUTO``\  not set).
+    0x0d00) These registers are only used when MSI-X auto-masking is not enabled (@NFP_NET_CFG_CTRL_MSIXAUTO not set).
 The array is index by MSI-X entry and are 1B in size.
 If an entry is zero, the corresponding entry is enabled.
 If the FW generates an interrupt, it writes a cause into the corresponding field.
 This also masks the MSI-X entry and the host driver must clear the register to re-enable the interrupt.

 .. _`nfp_net_cfg_stats_base`: